 RPE scale Running activity Talk test % of Max Heart Rate (MHR) 0 Nothing at all 40-45% 0.5 Just noticeable1 Very light Comfortable very easy run/jog and walking Very easy, you can easily carry a conversation.
 2 Light 46-50% 3 Moderate Very easy, you can converse with almost no effort.
 51-55% 4 Somewhat heavy General aerobic/recovery run Moderately easy, you can converse with a little more effort.
 56-60% 5 Heavy Long/medium-long run Starting to get challenging, conversation requires effort.
-61-67% 6 Difficult, conversation requires a lot of effort.
-68-75% 7 Very heavy 8 Tempo run Very difficult, conversation requires maximum effort.
-76-80% 81-85% 9 Race pace Full out effort, no conversation possible.
-86-92% 10 Very, very heavy Race pace/race pace to win 93-100%
+61-67% 67 Very heavy Tempo run Difficult, conversation requires a lot of effort.
+68-75% 76-80% 8 теттрот ин Very difficult, conversation requires maximum effort.
+81-85% 9 10 Very, very heavy Race pace Race pace/race pace to win Full out effort, no conversation possible.
+86-92% 93-100%

-17 May 10 Weeks to Go
+16 May 10 Weeks to Go

 Week No Day Session Distance (km) RunCrew Comments Monday Cross Train Pilates, core-strength, yoga, strength with a PT, swimming and cycling are all good examples of effective cross training for running.
 Tuesday Intervals 8k approx. in total 4 x 1k at an RPE of 8 with 2 min standing recovery.
 Aim for an even pace for all these reps.
 10 min. easy jog warm-up and cool-down.
 Wednesday Recovery Run 6k approx. in total Easy recovery run of 30 min. at an RPE of 4-5.
-1 Thursday Medium Long Run + Strides 10-11k approx. in total Steady paced run of 50 min at an RPE of 5-6, plus 2 x 15 sec fast strides with jog back recovery.
+1 Thursday Medium Long Run + Strides 10-11k approx. in total Steady paced run of 50 min at an RPE of 5-6, plus 2 \times 15 sec fast strides with jog back recovery.
 These strides should be at an RPE of 9.
 Friday Rest Active recovery/rest day.
 Saturday Tempo Efforts 9k approx. in total 10 min continuous effort at an RPE of 6-7.
 Then 3 min recovery followed by another 10 min. tempo effort at an RPE of 6-7.
 These should be hard but controlled, not quite as fast as your intervals from Tuesday.
 10 min. slow jog warm-up and cool-down.
 Sunday Long Run 14k approx. in total Steady long run of 70 min at an RPE of 5-6.
 Don't force the pace on this run, just aim to get through the duration.
 Save the fast running for Tuesday and Saturday.

-24 May 9 Weeks to Go
+23 May 9 Weeks to Go